taisei-project/taisei/doc/ANIMATION_FORMAT.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The resource code does not require you to choose any specific names for your sequences, but different parts of the game of course have to at some point.
-The most common convention is calling the standard sequence "main".
+The most common convention is calling the standard sequence “main”.
 This is the least you need to do for anything using an aniplayer, because the aniplayer needs to know a valid starting animation.

-If you have a sequence of the sprite going left or right, call it "left" and "right".
+If you have a sequence of the sprite going left or right, call it “left” and “right”.
 Player and fairy animations do this.

 Look at existing files for more examples.
 Wriggle might be interesting for complicated delay and queue trickery.
 The